auraphp/Aura.Html/README-FORMS.md

 ?>
 ```

-## Input Elements
+## HTML 5 Input Elements

-Emit HTML 5 input elements between the form tags.
-All of the input helpers use the same method signature: a single descriptor array that formats the input element.
+All of the HTML 5 input helpers use the same method signature: a single descriptor array that formats the input element.

 ```php
 <?php